annwanjiku/connecting_to_db_on_python/Readme.md

-# CONNECTING TO DATABASES USING PYTHON
+# Connecting to databases using python
 ## Requirements
 1. Python and an IDE that supports python ie.Pycharm
 2. Your database environment ie.MySQL Workbench